-- 110 litre front opening fridge converted to smart 12 volt / 240 volt Ozefridge eutectic system.
+- 110 litre front opening fridge converted to smart 12 volt / 240 volt Ozefridge eutectic system – June 2012.

 - Engel 38 litre portable fridge / freezer.

-- Electric macerater toilets hooked up to large holding tanks.
+- Electric macerater toilets hooked up to individual large holding tanks.

-- Mercury Quicksilver Dynamic 300 RIB tender with 8 HP Mercury outboard.
+- Mercury Quicksilver Dynamic 300 RIB tender with 8 HP Mercury outboard – December 2011.

-- High pressure salt water deck wash system to wash anchor and clean up deck eg after catching fish.
+- High pressure salt water deck wash system to wash anchor and clean up deck eg after catching fish – November 2015.

-- Removable custom made shade cloths to cockpit bimini sides and over trampoline.
+- Removable custom made cockpit side curtains to bimini sides in Weathermax – April 2018, and shade cloth over trampoline.